 - Talk About the Weather: Lenni's favorite topic of conversation.

 - Took a Level in Jerkass: Niko does not take kindly to meeting Lenni, and he's even meaner to Jonni.
 While playing hide-and-seek (in an attempt to ditch Jonni), Niko lashes out at the poor young buck, refusing to accept him as a brother, and abandons him out in the woods, which leads to Jonni getting abducted by the eagles.
-Fortunately, after rescuing him and hearing Jonni's background about how sad and lonely he and his father have been before meeting Oona, Niko gets better and apologizes for his behavior at the end.
+Fortunately, after rescuing him and hearing Jonni mention how sad and lonely he and his father were before meeting Oona, Niko gets better and apologizes for his behavior at the end.

 - What the Hell, Hero?: Julius does this to Niko after Jonni is snatched by the eagles.Julius: Where's Jonni?

 Niko: I don't know!
 I left him right there by the snow bank!

 Julius: You left Jonni on his own?!